forumone/artifact-push-buildkite-plugin/README.md

               target: develop # remote branch
 ```

-Finally, the remote can be changed on a per-branch basis in case there is a separate remote repository needed.
+The remote can be changed on a per-branch basis in case there is a separate remote repository needed.
 This is the case with, for example, WP Engine's hosting environment.

 ```yaml
 steps: